gerstrong/Commander-Genius/readme.txt

 - VIDEO SYSTEM -
 Being cross-platform, there are many methods to detect different resolutions on a system.
-SDL uses one function to detect them but it doesn't seem to work properly on any system.

 Gernerally it is not necessary, because many resolutions are already supported, but if you want to support other resolutions that you don't find in the options list just modify the "resolutions.cfg" file by hand.
+CG always reads this file and checks whether your card and monitor support it.

-Caution: This is recommended for advanced users who now what they do.
+Caution: This is recommended for advanced users who know what they do.
 The team won't take responsabilities if you use a wrong configuration.
+If you want to see other resolutions to in future versions of CG, mail us ;-).

 - GAME PLAY -
 Before you play the game, you should take a look at the controls.
 Normally RAlt, Ctrl, Space and Enter are the action keys.
-On some systems (specially Windows) it may be different.
-So check it out!
+You can also assign joystick buttons and axes to those actions.

 There are some keys, which cannot be changed and are part of the game